Faaborg-Midtfyn Municipality

-Faaborg-Midtfyn or Fåborg-Midtfyn is a municipality (Danish, kommune) in Region of Southern Denmark in Denmark.
-It covers an area of 638 km² and has a total population of 51,849 (2022).
+Faaborg-Midtfyn Municipality (Faaborg-Midtfyn Kommune; formerly Fåborg-Midtfyn) is a kommune in the Region of Southern Denmark in Denmark.
+It covers an area of 638 km2 and has a total population of 52,284 (2025).

 On 1 January 2007 Faaborg-Midtfyn municipality was created as the result of Kommunalreformen ("The Municipal Reform" of 2007), consisting of the former municipalities of Broby, Ringe, Aarslev, Ryslinge, and Faaborg.

-Urban areas
+Locations

 The ten largest urban areas in the municipality are:

 Politics

 Faaborg-Midtfyn's municipal council consists of 25 members, elected every four years.
 The municipal council has six political committees.

 Municipal council

 Below are the municipal councils elected since the Municipal Reform of 2007.